Training10 min read

 21. Sensory Garden

 Plant dog-safe herbs like rosemary, basil, and mint in accessible areas of your yard.
-Different textures underfoot (grass, mulch, smooth stones, sand) provide tactile stimulation.
+Different textures underfoot (like grass, mulch, and smooth stones) provide tactile stimulation.
 Add a shallow water feature for sound enrichment.

 22. Novel Object Introduction

-Periodically introduce new objects into your dog's environment: a cardboard box, a new texture of blanket, a safe household item they have never seen.
-Novelty stimulates curiosity and builds confidence in dogs who tend to be cautious.
+Periodically introduce new objects into your dog's environment.
+A cardboard box.
+A new texture of blanket.
+A safe household item they haven't seen before.
+Novelty stimulates curiosity.
+It really builds confidence in naturally cautious dogs.

 23. Music and Sound Enrichment

-Studies from the Scottish SPCA and University of Glasgow found that dogs are most relaxed when listening to reggae and soft rock.
-Playing calming music during rest periods can reduce stress behaviors.
-Classical music also scored well in the research.
+I volunteer monthly at the Multnomah County Animal Shelter, and I always play music in the kennels.
+Studies from the Scottish SPCA and University of Glasgow actually found that dogs are most relaxed when listening to reggae and soft rock.
+Classical music scored well in the research, too.
+Playing calming music during rest periods genuinely reduces stress behaviors.

 24. Car Rides to New Locations

-Simply driving your dog to a new park, trail, or neighborhood provides a flood of novel scents and sights.
-The unfamiliar environment naturally engages their brain more than their regular walking route.
+Simply driving your dog to a new park or neighborhood provides a flood of novel scents and sights.
+The unfamiliar environment naturally engages their brain.
+It works much better than marching the exact same walking route every single day.

 25. Playdates with Compatible Dogs